-The Year 2's will be given numerous opportunities to develop their presentation skills in Term One.
-Through role plays and presentations in our ethics unit, students will be encouraged to speak or perform in front of their peers, making sure they project their voice and use appropriate non-verbal communication.
+The Year 2s will be given numerous opportunities to develop their presentation skills.
+Through role plays and presentations in our History unit, students will be encouraged to speak or perform in front of their peers, making sure they project their voice and use appropriate non-verbal communication.

 Other Learning Areas (OLA)

-If you want to support your child’s learning at home, here are some things you can do:
+If you would like to support your child’s learning at home, here are some things you can do: